Rucdev/ix_ansible/ansible_collections/rucdev/ix/docs/rucdev.ix.ix_device_interfaces_module.rst

 Synopsis
 --------
-- This module provides declarative management of Layer-3 interface on NEC IX devices.
+- This module configures interfaces on NEC IX switches.